 One of our success stories is how our work with the subsidiary partner School for Life has resulted in developing an inspirational methodology for complementary basic education (CBE) that has served as model for Ghana’s policy on CBE, and is being implemented by some of the major education donors in Ghana (DFID and UNICEF).

 This exposure has supported the organisation’s shift in focus from service delivery to advocacy and strengthening civil society organisations.

-The Danish organization Ghana Friends is our longest partnership and GDCA and Ghana Friends has developed together.
+The Danish organization Ghana Friends (GV) is our longest partnership and GDCA and GV have developed together.
 The cooperation has been at the core of GDCA’s activities throughout, and capacity building of the organisation has taken place in cooperation with GV.

 WHAT WE DO

 GDCA is a NGO working with development in Northern Ghana.
 We implement programmes with several partners and we have 4 key strategic areas.